Teofil Ioncu

 Teofil Ioncu (22 July 1885, in Olișcani - 16 March 1954, in Iași) was a Bessarabian and Romanian politician, member of Sfatul Țării.

 Biography

 Teofil Ioncu studied at the Moscow Higher Institute and the Higher Business School of the University of Leipzig.
-From 1913-1914 he was one of the permanent contributors to the magazine Cuvânt Moldovenesc.
+From 1913 to 1914 he was one of the permanent contributors to the magazine Cuvânt Moldovenesc.

 Political activity

 On 3 April 1917 he took part in the establishment of the National Moldavian Party.
 On 20 May 1917 he was elected president of the first Student Congress, which has as topic of discussion the election of the National Moldavian Party.
 In the summer of that year he was sent as a voting delegate by NMP from Chișinău near the Verkhovna Rada to support the interests of Romanians in Bessarabia.

 He served as Member of the Moldovan Parliament (1917–1918).